qodeninja/profman/README.md

 **Nuked Settings**.
 The default skeleton files are designed to be minimal.
 They will remove all existing themes (except a system dark/light), bookmarks, and context menus.
 Export/Copy your settings first if you want to keep them!

 **Security & Syncing**.
 Profman does not manage Vivaldi Sync.
-Disable syncing before making changes to avoid corruption. **Disable syncing** before making changes to avoid corruption.
+Disable syncing before making changes to avoid corruption.
 Never use Profman to modify encrypted settings, as it can corrupt your profile permanently.

 **Test For Portability**.
 Use `test.sh` to validate Profman's behavior on your OS.
 Not all features are tested across all systems.
 Compatibility testing is your responsibility.